jolackner/telegram_bot/README.md

-# DocQBot: A Minimalist Telegram Bot for Document Queries
+# A Minimalist Telegram Bot for Document Queries

-A simple Telegram Bot (which can be hosted on Pythonanywhere) that answers questions in any language on this document by the Geneva Hospice General: https://www.hospicegeneral.ch/sites/default/files/Directives_version_validee_DSE.pdf
+A simple Telegram Bot (which can be hosted on Pythonanywhere) that answers questions on this document by the Geneva Hospice General: https://www.hospicegeneral.ch/sites/default/files/Directives_version_validee_DSE.pdf
 It tries to answer any question on this topic in Ukrainian.